Your organs, your choice....

 - Your family can tell us about any particular requests or requirements you have, to ensure that organ donation goes ahead in line with your faith and beliefs

 - The information your family provides would help ensure your organs are safe for others to receive

 If you do not have close family and friends, or prefer someone else to be consulted on your behalf you have the option to use the NHS Organ Donor Register to nominate a trusted representative.

 How we can help

-We can offer support to bereaved families knowing that their relative has registered their wishes makes the choice easier and a much more positive experience for everyone should the time come.
+We can offer support to bereaved families knowing that their relative has registered their wishes and make it a much more positive experience for everyone when the time comes.

 We encourage questions and offer to talk to students after the presentation about this subject and give them the opportunity not to be present if at any time they feel distressed by the subjects being discussed.
 We have established over the years relationships with schools in the Area but wish to expand this initiative further.